Sherwood Rangers Yeomanry: Second World War

 Between the wars, the Regiment continued as a cavalry unit, mobilising in that role in 1939, upon the outbreak of World War II, to move to Palestine, as part of the 5th Cavalry Brigade of the 1st Cavalry Division.

-In 1940 it was converted to artillery and took part in the defence of both Tobruk and Benghazi as well as the battle of Crete.
-In 1941, the Regiment converted to armour initially with M3 Grant and M4 Sherman medium tanks and Crusader cruiser tanks, and was assigned to the 8th Armoured Brigade.
+In 1940, it was converted to artillery and took part in the defence of both Tobruk and Benghazi as well as the battle of Crete.
+In 1941, the Regiment converted to armour, initially with M3 Grant and M4 Sherman medium tanks and Crusader cruiser tanks, and was assigned to the 8th Armoured Brigade.
 The Regiment served in most of the major battles of the Eighth Army in the North Africa campaign, including Alam El Halfa and Second El Alamein and the Tunisia Campaign.

+On 18 November, the Regiment departed Alexandria, arriving at Scotland on 9 December 1943.
+In the new year, the Regiment was redeployed to Chippenham Park.
+In March, two squadrons were sent to Fritton in Norfolk, to be trained on the secret Duplex Drive tanks.
+On 19 May, the Brigade was moved to Hursley Park, near Winchester.

+Gold Beach was allocated to the British Second Army's XXX Corps.
+The actual assault was to be made by 50th (Northumbrian) Infantry Division.
+The 231st Infantry Brigade, followed by the 56th Infantry Brigade, landed in the west, with DD tanks from the Nottinghamshire Yeomanry (Sherwood Rangers) in support.
+The assault battalions were the 1st Battalion, Hampshire Regiment on Jig Green (west side) and the 1st Battalion, Dorset Regiment on Jig Green (east side).

 The Regiment landed in France on D-Day equipped with swimming DD Sherman and Sherman Firefly tanks and was in the thick of the fighting in Normandy and on the advance across northern France and Belgium.
 The reconnaissance troop was the first British unit to fight on German soil in September 1944, as part of Operation Market Garden, and later took part in the Western Allied invasion of Germany.
 The Sherwood Rangers were involved in further hard fighting around the Rhine and had pushed onto Bremen and beyond by the end of the war.